 Accident Awareness Week

+Every year, over four million people end up in A&E as the result of an accident.
 While the majority of these accidents are just an inconvenience, many people experience serious accidents that have a devastating effect on their lives, and thousands more experience loss of earnings, require short or long-term medical help or have to make significant changes to the way they live their lives.

 We want to raise awareness among Brits about how easy it would be for us to avoid many accidents, by taking more care as we go about our daily lives.

 From the comical to the serious, Accident Awareness Week aims to remind us to look out for ourselves and our safety.